sarthak268/sarthak268.github.io/_pages/courage_to_be_disliked.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      The Courage to be Disliked by Fumitake Koga and Ichiro Kishimi

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/courage_to_be_disliked/
 ---

 <style type="text/css">